smacha326/smacha326/README.md

 - 📄 [Resume](#) (https://docs.google.com/document/d/1I2GRctlkdzNPbFJovW7R9e_ie_HQpfQB/edit)
 - 🔗 [LinkedIn](https://www.linkedin.com/in/sairamya-macha/)

 Thank you for visiting my profile!
+And please feel free to check out some of my projects!

 <!--
 **smacha326/smacha326** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.